[Page updated: 5 June 2019]

 - On Max manual brightness the Nao+ goes 90 minutes at 530 lumens.
 The Nao 2 got 90 minutes at 430 lumens.

 - Nao+ has Bluetooth connectivity options – Nao 2 had USB to computer and a very poorly implemented software program that was supposed to allow control of the light power output via programming.
 I never did get this option to work on my new MacBook Pro notebook.

-- Automatic red flashing light on reverse of Nao+ ensures some visibility from behind for runners, bikers, and well, anybody.
+- Automatic red flashing light on the reverse of Nao+ ensures some visibility from behind for runners, bikers, and well, anybody.

 - Programmable strobe option to flash a message in Morse code in case of emergency.
 Requires Bluetooth connected phone – Android or Apple.